Aamina Sheikh: Career

 In 2011, Sheikh played the role of a grieving mother in Summer Nicks-produced multi award-winning feature film Seedlings and went on to win New York Film Festival Award for Best Actress and SAARC Film Festival Award for Best Actress.
 She then went on to play the lead in Iram Parveen Bilal's feature art film Josh: Independence Through Unity, before taking on the role of Natasha in the high-octane action spy thriller, Operation 021, produced by Zeba Bakhtiar and directed by Australian filmmaker, Summer Nicks.
 In 2013, Sheikh was awarded Miss Photogenic Award at the Veet Celebration of Beauty Awards.
 In 2018, she starred in Asim Abbasi's drama film Cake, alongside Sanam Saeed, which was a major critical and commercial success.
+While praising her performance, along with Saeed's, The Guardian wrote that they, "rank first among equals in an assured ensemble."
+Meanwhile, a reviewer from The Daily Times found that she "amalgamated Zarine’s character really well and made it look believable on screen."
 The film earned her a Best Actress nomination at the Lux Style Awards.

-Sheikh married actor Mohib Mirza, at Karachi.
-Their wedding was a three-day event taking place from 30 April to 2 May 2005.
-Mirza and Sheikh met on the sets of a show which Mirza was hosting and she was directing.
-In an interview given to Jang, Mirza revealed that he had the hardest time convincing Sheikh's father and that each meeting with him involved "extensive grilling".
-They have a daughter together, Meissa, born in 2015.
-The two announced their separation in 2018 and were divorced in 2019.
-Sheikh remarried to a businessman in August 2020.